-The City will procure goods and services, and promote and participate in viable procurement opportunities with Aboriginal vendors.
-Divisions should consider the role of Aboriginal business entities within Saskatchewan when conducting procurement activities.
+The City will procure Goods and Services, and promote and participate in viable Procurement opportunities with Diverse Suppliers and Indigenous Suppliers.
+Divisions should consider the role of Diverse Suppliers and Indigenous Suppliers within Saskatchewan when conducting Procurement activities.

 Schedule A - Exempt Purchases and Expenditures